holman57/C-Examples/README.md

 chibicc: A Small C Compiler
 - chibicc is yet another small C compiler that implements most C11 features.
 Even though it still probably falls into the "toy compilers" category just like other small compilers do, chibicc can compile several real-world programs, including Git, SQLite and libpng, without making modifications to the compiled programs. https://github.com/rui314/chibicc

+Frama-C
+- An extensible and collaborative platform dedicated to source-code analysis of C software. http://frama-c.com/index.html

 ---

 ### Linear Algebra